plrectco/Learning-6.824/src/raft/README.md

 **AppendEntryReply**
 Per the possible improvement from the paper, I change the appendEntryReply structure to include a field indicating the nextIndex for the leader to append.
 Without such a field a leader will have to decrement the entry one by one which will cause test2CUnreliable to fail.
 Adding such field improves much efficiency of the system.

+## Issues
+Availability Issue.
+Because of intense lock use, the avalability may be an issue.
+There could be some requests being delayed for long.